 The median income for a loan officer in the United States was $63,650 in 2016, according to the Bureau of Labor Statistics (BLS).
-That works out to an hourly wage of $30.60 per hour, which isn’t terrible.
+That works out to an hourly wage of $30.60 per hour, which isn’t terrible by any stretch.

 My assumption is that the number won’t change a great deal in 2017 or beyond, not that I would focus on the numbers from the Bureau of Labor Statistics anyway.

 While the salary may not seem very high, the median pay could well be skewed by the sheer number of loan officers who do very little, or are simply unsuccessful.

 Ultimately, loan officers have the ability to earn up to several hundred thousand dollars a year if they work hard and make the right connections.